 2. Weld The Text

-3. Choose An SVG
+3. Choose A SVG

 I found a heart SVG that I liked from Lovesvg.com.
 You’ll see in the screenshot below that it was together with a group of different images.
 I simply ungrouped everything and deleted all the elements I didn’t want.
+There are also shapes you can choose from in the left sidebar.

 READ: The Best Free SVG Websites For T-Shirt Design